What Impact Does Carbon Farming Have on Biodiversity?

 The Future of Biodiversity in Carbon Projects

 Biodiversity is not just an added benefit of carbon projects, it is a key component of a healthy and resilient land.
-Through initiatives like the BushBank scheme and our Accounting for Nature service, we are working to ensure that our carbon projects benefit biodiversity.
+Through initiatives like the BushBank program and our Accounting for Nature service, we are working to ensure that our carbon projects benefit biodiversity.
 By adopting best practices and embracing new opportunities, landholders play a pivotal role in creating a more resilient and biodiverse future.

 Want to explore how our services could benefit your land?
 Take a look at our services here or get in touch with our team.